e-vinci/web3-2025/src/slides/lesson-7-theory.md

 ## Bull Board - Queue Monitoring
 **Visual Dashboard for Your Queues**

+We want to be able to see how many jobs are in queues, how many are successful or failures, etc.

 **Features:**
 - 📊 View all queues and job counts